About Engineers Australia South Australia

 - Representative from the Gilbert family.

-The winner will be presented with the Craig Gilbert Leadership Award at the Engineers Australia Sir Eric Neal Address in February the following year.
+The winner will be presented with the Craig Gilbert Leadership Award at the Engineers Australia Sir Eric Neal Address early the following year.

 If you have any questions, please email email@example.com.